+Still lost?
 Here's our advice on the best Fire Tablet for you.

 Amazon's $99 tablet for kids is an amazing deal when you consider everything you get.
-Not only does it come in a durable foam case that makes it easier for smaller hands to grip, but also, the best-in-class parental controls mean that moms and dads can make sure their progeny are staying safe online.
+Not only does it come in a durable foam case that makes it easier for smaller hands to grip, but the best-in-class parental controls mean that moms and dads can make sure their progenies are staying safe online.
 On top of all that, you get a free year of Amazon's FreeTime Unlimited content — a buffet of kid-friendly apps, books, TV shows and movies — which normally costs $3 per month.
 You and your kids may be disappointed by the slate's audio quality, as this tablet's mono speaker is tinnier than the HD 8's stereo sound.
 But parents looking for a kid-proof tablet won't find a more affordable option out there.

 Editor's Note: The new Fire 7 Kids tablet features a new adjustable stand for hands-free viewing, double the storage and lower battery life.

 See our full Amazon Fire 7 Tablet review.